syehuza/first-repository/README.md

 	 </p>

 	 <p>
 	 The University of Puerto Rico at Mayaguez is an engineering research university serving most of the Caribbean and Latinos from           all over the western hemisphere.
-Its focus is mostly in the fields of biomedical, 		chemical, and agricultural engineering.
+Its focus is mostly in the fields of biomedical,chemical,and agricultural engineering.
 	 </p>

 	 <h2>Summer Internships</h2>